Pearl Lagoon: Transportation

 The municipality of Pearl Lagoon is located just north of Bluefields, the capital of the South Caribbean Coast Autonomous Region, and can be reach by boat and Panga boat.

 In 2006, the IDR initiated the construction of a new rural road of 17 km from Kukra Hill to Pearl Lagoon.
 The road is now reconstructed and as of today, it permits direct access to Managua from Pearl Lagoon and was financed by the World Bank (WB) through the International Development Association (IDA).

-For more than 10 years, there has been a bus that travels every day from Pearl Lagoon to Kukra Hill and back.
-Around three years ago, the owner of that same bus started a new destination directly from Pearl Lagoon to Managua one time per week.
+Pearl Lagoon is connected by bus services to Kukra Hill and Managua.

 Education

 In Pearl Lagoon, there are three schools.
 The Beulah Light Burn school which is only for primary and pre-escolar students, the Pearl Lagoon National Institute only for Secondary students and the Pearl Lagoon Academy of Excellence (PLACE) for pre-escolar, primary and secondary students.